thanhthienle/SOICT20221-BigData-FinancialPlatform/README.md

 - [x] Basic descriptions
 - [ ] Data Scraping
+  - [ ] Real-time stock price scraping (done for Yahoo Finance, not done for any Vietnamese platform)
   - [ ] Financial statements (duh, Cafef has API)
-  - [ ] Real-time stock price scraping
 - [ ] Example notebooks for trial and simple demonstrations.
 - [ ] Organizing